The On This Spot app takes people on guided walking tours through the history that surrounds them.

 Based in Vancouver, On This Spot is working with heritage, tourism, and business organizations across Canada to expand the app's coverage.

 Chris has been making websites and programming servers since the early days of cable internet.
-After attending Lighthouse Labs he has become heavily involved in the Vancouver tech scene working with an assortment of startups to help them improve their systems, teaching at the bootcamp, and currently designs, develops, and maintains CEO.ca, an emerging cross platform iOS/android/web app for Canadian investors.
+After attending Lighthouse Labs he has become involved in the Vancouver tech scene working with an assortment of startups to help them improve their systems, and currently also designs, develops, and maintains software for casca footwear..

-Sean Edmunds currently serves as Chief Operating Officer for On This Spot.
+Sean currently serves as Chief Operating Officer for On This Spot.
 He has an extensive background in finance, sales and marketing.
-He holds a Bachelor of Science from the University of Victoria specializing in Economics and is a CFA Charterholder.
+He holds a Bachelor of Science from the University of Victoria specializing in Economics and is a CFA Charterholder..

 On This Spot began as a history-focused travel and photography blog developed by me, Andrew Farris.
 In 2013, while visiting Nagasaki, I saw plaques at many sites with pictures showing how those spots looked right after the atomic bomb was dropped on the city in 1945 - scenes of utter devastation.
 Taking my own photos from the same perspective to create the then and now effect was a vivid and moving way to illustrate how a city could rise from the ashes of catastrophe.
 By tying historical events that we read about to a physical place, history is made far more real and immediate - as if you can almost reach out and touch it.
 I went about creating then and now photo essays in cities and historic sites in Canada, Germany, Britain and France.